 This piece of advice is short and sweet.

 While you may have taken up photography with a certain genre or subject in mind, it can be helpful to try all genres.
 You never know what you might have a knack for, or what you will learn along the way.

 So shoot landscapes.
 Shoot portraits.
 Head out to the streets and do some urban photography.
 Find a beautiful flower and photograph close-ups.

 You never know; you might find a genre that you absolutely love but hadn’t previously considered.

 Your friends and family may love you, but they will lie to you about your photography (and they may not even know what to look for).
 Unless you have a very honest friend or family member who actually knows a bit about art, it’s often more beneficial to get feedback from strangers.

 Joining a photo-sharing site where others can comment on your work will get you mostly honest feedback (sometimes brutally so).
-Years back, I posted the image below on a feedback site.
+Many years back, I posted the image below on a feedback site.
 I knew the image had faults, but I was keen to hear what someone else could point out and how they could help me improve.

 Well, one fellow submitted a lengthy comment, basically pulling the image apart.
 He pointed out what seemed like several million faults, and he really went to town on it.
 But while the comments were painful and borderline unkind, it was useful advice that I could then apply to my next portrait photo shoot.

 Photography has been around for nearly two centuries, and in that time, practitioners have created billions of images.
 Many of these photos are bad, but quite a few of them are very good – and by looking at these shots, you can learn from the best of the best.